 Visiting this temple of Lord Shiva is believed to wash off all your sins and bless you for a successful life.
 This temple of Lord Shiva has become an ornament to the cultural diversity and beauty of Bhaktapur.

 Doleshwar Mahadev Temple, located in the Bhaktapur district of Nepal, is 20 km from the capital city.
 It is a drive from Kathmandu to Doleshwar about 30 minutes away.

 12. Bajrayogini Temple

-The Bajrayogini Temple located east to Kathmandu in the hills of Sankhu is one of the famous temples in Nepal which earns the position for being a tantric temple.
+The Bajrayogini Temple located east of Kathmandu in the hills of Sankhu is one of the famous temples in Nepal which earns the position of being a tantric temple.
 This three-storied temple is a Hindu sanctuary near the banks of Sali Nadi, a holy river of Nepal.
-This temple worships one of the most ferocious tantric goddesses, goddess Bajrayogini.
+This temple worships one of the most ferocious tantric goddesses, the goddess Bajrayogini.
 This beautiful temple has a strong representation of both Hinduism and Buddhism.
 A Buddhist shrine, named Gum Bihar was built in this region during the Lichhavi period (300-879 AD) in Nepal.
 This temple holds great value for Hindu devotees.
 The way to the temple is surrounded by forests and other religious sites, making it an astonishing travel destination.

-The Bajrayogini temple is an excellent location for a short hike in the countrysides of Sankhu.
+The Bajrayogini temple is an excellent location for a short hike in the countryside of Sankhu.
 You can get a bus from Ratnapark or Baudhha directly to Sankhu or Sali Nadi, the holy river.